-But EIR takes other factors into consideration to provide a fuller picture of a loan’s value.
+But EIR takes other factors into consideration to provide a fuller picture of a loan’s costs.

 EIR takes into account processing fees

-EIR also considers admin and processing fees paid upon signing the loan.
+EIR considers the admin and processing fees incurred when you sign up for a loan.

 EIR also changes according to the repayment period

-Lastly, EIR takes into account how interest is charged by the banks.
-For example, some loans might have their interest rates applied and compounded every quarter, but in advertising, 4 quarter’s rates are totalled to show a ‘standardised’ annual interest rate.
+EIR also accounts for how interest is charged.
+For example, some loans might have their interest rates applied and compounded on a quarterly basis.
+But in advertising, the 4 quarter’s rates are totalled to display a single annual interest rate.

-Loan A – 2% applied at the end of the year.
+Loan A – 2% applied annually, at the end of the year.

 Frequency of installments